 We need an immigration policy that’s tough, fair, and practical.
 It needs to be tough on border security to prevent people from trying to smuggle guns, drugs, or people.
 It needs to be fair to taxpayers, and it needs to be a practical solution that will finally address the problem.
-Last summer, the Senate passed a package of comprehensive reforms that, while not perfect, goes a long way toward making progress on all of these fronts.
+In 2013, the Senate passed a package of comprehensive reforms that, while not perfect, goes a long way toward making progress on all of these fronts.
 I’m a member of the New Democrat Coalition, and we have backed a series of principles which must be included in a new comprehensive package of reforms.
-There's currently a bipartisan House version of Immigration Reform that is ready to come to the House floor that I prefer and have backed.

 Unfortunately, obstruction from current Congressional leadership has so far prevented a simple up-or-down vote in the House.
 While other candidates are running in this race to empower more of this obstruction masquerading as leadership, I've signed the discharge petition to finally hold a vote on an immigration reform package mirroring the reforms that the Senate passed in the summer of 2013.